MiG Alley: 1950

 The North Koreans began their war against South Korea on June 25, 1950, with small numbers of Soviet aircraft retained from the Second World War.
 These were flown by under-trained and inexperienced pilots.
 After the United States and its closest allies committed its air units to the UN, the North Korean People's Army Air Force (KPAAF) was rapidly depleted.
 For several months, propeller-engined bombers and fighters, like the B-29 and P-51 Mustang – and early jet fighters like the F-80 Shooting Star, F-84 Thunderjet and Grumman F9F Panther – flew the skies over Korea virtually unopposed.

 During October, the major Communist powers – China and the Soviet Union – commenced unofficial military support of North Korea.
 The Soviets also committed to supply North Korea and China with its latest MiG-15 fighters, and to train Korean and Chinese pilots to fly them.
 China officially entered the war in support of North Korea on October 25, 1950.
 While its strength in ground forces initially overwhelmed UN forces, the Chinese People's Liberation Army Air Force (PLAAF) was, at the time, small and no better equipped than the KPAAF.

 While the Soviet Union never officially entered the war, on November 1, 1950, the 64th Fighter Aviation Corps (64 IAK) of the Soviet Air Forces was attached to the PLAAF, under the 1st United Air Army.
 That same day, Soviet-piloted MiG-15s began operating over North Korea and the first clashes between MiG-15s and US aircraft occurred, when eight aircraft from the Soviet Air Forces intercepted about 15 United States Air Force P-51 Mustangs flying a ground support mission.
-First Lieutenant Fiodor Chizh shot down and killed Mustang pilot First Lieutenant Aaron Abercrombie.
+First Lieutenant Fiodor V. Chizh shot down and killed Mustang pilot First Lieutenant Aaron Richard Abercrombie.
 Later in the day, the first air combat between jets occurred, when three MiG-15s attacked about 10 USAF F-80s.
-While First Lieutenant Frank Van Sickle, in a F-80C, was killed, a US record states that he was shot down by AA fire.
+While First Lieutenant Frank L. Van Sickle Jr., in a F-80C, was killed, a US record states that he was shot down by AA fire.
 First Lieutenant Semyon F. Khominich (referred to as Jominich in some sources) – was credited with a kill by the Soviet authorities.
 On November 9, 1950, a MiG-15 was destroyed in combat for the first time, when Lieutenant Commander William T. Amen of the US Navy, in a F9F-2B Panther, shot down and killed Captain Mikhail F. Grachev.